-Pursuant to an order of the Court made on April 6,2023 in the CCAA Proceedings (the 'Reverse Vesting Order'), the Court approved a share purchase agreement (the "Share Purchase Agreement") dated March 28, 2023 among Trichome Financial Corp. ('Trichome" or the "Vendor"), 1000370759 Ontario Inc. (the "Purchaser"), Trichome JWC Acquisition Corp. ('TJAC"), Trichome Retail Corp. ('TRC'), MYM Nutraceuticals Inc. ('MYM'), MYM International Brands Inc. ('MYMB') and Highland Grow Inc. ('Highland", and collectively with TJAC, TRC, MYM and MYMB, the "Purchased Entities"). the Purchased Entities and its business and operations were sold to a party that is not related to the Company.
+Pursuant to an order of the Court made on April 6,2023 in the CCAA Proceedings (the 'Reverse Vesting Order"), the Court approved a share purchase agreement (the "Share Purchase Agreement") dated March 28, 2023 among Trichome Financial Corp. ("Trichome" or the "Vendor"), 1000370759 Ontario Inc. (the "Purchaser"), Trichome JWC Acquisition Corp. ("TJAC"), Trichome Retail Corp. ("TRC"), MYM Nutraceuticals Inc. ("MYM"), MYM International Brands Inc. ("MYMB") and Highland Grow Inc. ("Highland", and collectively with TJAC, TRC, MYM and MYMB, the "Purchased Entities"). the Purchased Entities and its business and operations were sold to a party that is not related to the Company.
 Thus, the Company has exited operations in Canada and considers these operations discontinued.
 The Share Purchase Agreement is solely in respect of the Purchased Entities.
 As such, the Company's other assets or subsidiaries, including those in Israel and Germany, will not be affected by it.

 The Share Purchase Agreement contemplated a reverse vesting transaction pursuant to which Trichome agreed to sell to the Purchaser, and the Purchaser agreed to purchase, all of the issued and outstanding shares in the capital of TJAC and MYM owned by Trichome for a purchase price of \$3,375 along with certain deferred consideration.
-Pursuant to the Share Purchase Agreement and the Reverse Vesting Order, the Purchased Entities retained the Purchased Entities' assets, contracts and liabilities (the "Assumed Liabilities") specified in the Share Purchase Agreement free and clear of any claims other than the Assumed Liabilities, and all other assets (the "Excluded Assets"), contracts (the "Excluded Contracts"), and liabilities (the "Excluded Liabilities") of the Purchased Assets were transferred to, and assumed by, five newly created corporations being 1000491916 Ontario Inc. ("TJAC Residual Co."), 1000492008 Ontario Inc. ("TRC Residual Co."), 1000491929 Ontario Inc. ("MYM Residual Co.") and 1000492023 Ontario Inc. ("Highland Residual Co.", and collectively with TJAC Residual Co., TRC Residual Co., MYM Residual Co. and MYMB Residual Co., the "Residual Corporations"), the shares of which are owned directly or indirectly by Trichome.
+Pursuant to the Share Purchase Agreement and the Reverse Vesting Order, the Purchased Entities retained the Purchased Entities' assets, contracts and liabilities (the "Assumed Liabilities") specified in the Share Purchase Agreement free and clear of any claims other than the Assumed Liabilities, and all other assets (the "Excluded Assets"), contracts (the "Excluded Contracts"), and liabilities (the "Excluded Liabilities") of the Purchased Assets were transferred to, and assumed by, five newly created corporations being 1000491916 Ontario Inc. ("TJAC Residual Co."), 1000492008 Ontario Inc. ("TRC Residual Co."), 1000491929 Ontario Inc. ("MYM Residual Co."), 1000492005 Ontario Inc. ("MYM Residual Co.") and 1000492023 Ontario Inc. ("Highland Residual Co.", and collectively with TJAC Residual Co., TRC Residual Co., MYM Residual Co. and MYMB Residual Co., the "Residual Corporations"), the shares of which are owned directly or indirectly by Trichome.
 The closing of the transactions contemplated by the Share Purchase Agreement occurred on April 6, 2023.
+On September 14, 2023 the CCAA Monitor has asked for an order terminating the CCAA Proceedings and bankrupting Trichome and releasing the Monitor from his duties.
+On September 14, 2023, the Court issued a Termination Order including the reasons in relation thereto.